4718 Eastern Ave., (410) 675-3384, acropolisbaltimore.com

 $$, D, Out, 10 p.m.

 This little corner tavern named for an Edgar Allan Poe poem is a handsome space to enjoy a beer and good conversation.
-The menu has tasty upscale fare—duck-fat fries and Kobe beef sliders—without hitting your wallet with upscale prices.
-Brunch and lunch on Sundays.
+The menu offers tasty upscale fare—duck-fat fries and orange roughy tacos—without hitting your wallet with upscale prices.
+Brunch on Sundays when the weather’s right.

 Blue Hill Tavern

 $$$, L, D, Out, R